Think all airline search engines are the same? Think again.

 Generally speaking, there are two ways to arrange a flight around the world: purchase a pass from an airline alliance or use a third-party site to piece together an itinerary using tickets from a variety of airlines.
 For those who don't want to deal with the terms and conditions that come with the former, planning a trip using AirTreks often saves money and always ensures some level of flexibility while traveling.

-For Keeping Track of All These Flights
+Keep Track of All These Flights

 The gold standard in live flight tracking is also available as an app and runs a community forum that lists delays, cancellations, and industry news, so you can stay tapped into the airwaves even when grounded.